|Hometown:||Silver Lake, Kan.|

 |Alma Mater:||Kansas State|

-With 590 career collegiate victories entering his 31st season of coaching, Lon Kruger embarks on his sixth campaign as head coach of the Oklahoma Sooners.
+Lon Kruger is in his seventh campaign as head coach of the Oklahoma Sooners and 32nd season of coaching college basketball.
 Kruger, who has been leaving his trademark rebuilding stamp on college basketball programs throughout his career, is the first Division I coach to ever take five different schools to the NCAA Tournament.
-In 2014-15 he became the first coach since the NCAA Tournament expanded to 64 teams in 1985 to take four programs to the Sweet 16 or beyond.
+In 2015 he became the first coach since the NCAA Tournament expanded to 64 teams in 1985 to take four programs to the Sweet 16 or beyond.

-With a career college coaching record of 590-361 (.620), Kruger owns the 10th most wins among active Division I coaches.
-He owns a 20-17 record in NCAA Tournament games and has compiled 16 20-plus-win seasons, including nine in the last 10 years.
+With a career record of 601-361, Kruger boasts the 10th most career wins among active coaches and is the 33rd head coach to win 600 Division I games in the history of college basketball.
+Kruger owns a 20-17 record in NCAA Tournament games and has compiled 16 20-plus-win seasons, including nine in the last 12 years.

-Since his arrival in Norman, Kruger has amassed the second-most wins (111) through the first five seasons of coaching at OU (Billy Tubbs went 115-49 from 1980-85).
-He is the first coach in OU history to win six NCAA tournament games within his first five seasons.
+Kruger rebuilt the Sooners upon his arrival in Norman.
+His 111 wins in the first five seasons are the second most through the first five seasons of coaching at OU (Billy Tubbs went 115-49 from 1980-85).
+He was the first coach in OU history to win six NCAA tournament games within his first five seasons.
 Following the 2013-14 season, he was voted the AP Big 12 Coach of the Year.

 Three Sooners have been drafted into the NBA during Kruger’s tenure.
 Hield was selected as the sixth overall pick in the 2016 NBA Draft while Isaiah Cousins (2016) and Romero Osby (2013) were chosen in the second round of their respected drafts.